finos/secref-data/README.md

 ## Securities Reference Data

 ### Roadmap
-The project is currently discussing the development of an [open source cloud-based solution to map securities and issuer IDs](https://github.com/finos/secref-data/blob/master/SecRef_%20Securities%20%26%20Issuer%20ID%20mapping_%20.pdf).
+The Securities Reference Data project aims to develop an [open source cloud-based solution to map securities and issuer IDs](https://github.com/finos/secref-data/blob/master/SecRef_%20Securities%20%26%20Issuer%20ID%20mapping_%20.pdf).
 Doing this once collaboratively has the potential to significantly reduce the costs and effort of maintaining this individually.

 For more information see the [Securities Reference Data Roadmap](https://github.com/finos/secref-data/issues/25) .